department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/we-us-you.md

 <div class="do-dont__dont">
 <h3 class="do-dont__heading">Not this</h3>
 <div class="do-dont__content" markdown="1">
+__Don't talk about Veterans.
+Talk with them, person-to-person.__

   VA offers a variety of health services and benefits to meet the needs of our nation's Veterans.
-For additional contact information, Veterans may also view our phone directory.
+For additional contact information, Veterans may also view the VA phone directory.
 </div>
 </div>